The Good Ol' Hockey Game.

 For me a new hockey stick was a luxury growing up and I usually got just one new stick before every season.
 Most seasons it was just the .88 cents bare wood, straight blade Hespeler stick from the Kresge store.
 However there was the one season I do remember that my mother bought my brother and me each a three dollar curved fiberglass wrapped Sher-Wood.
 All of my new sticks never lasted a full season and I would always have to resort to buying replacement plastic blades until my mother could afford to buy me a new one.

 Every year from the early to mid-70’s road hockey was by far what I played the most when I was a kid.
 I organized weekly neighborhood road hockey games between September and May.
 I would always try to have at least eight to twelve friends show up on any given Saturday or Sunday afternoon.
 There was always a Dave Keon, Darryl Sittler, Borje Salming, Bobby Orr, Phil Esposito, Guy Lafleur, Bobby Hull and a Gordie Howe who showed up to play.
-It would always be either a Ken Dryden, Jacques Plante, Tony Esposito, Gerry Cheevers or Bernie Parent who would showed up to tend goal.
+It would always be a Ken Dryden, Jacques Plante, Tony Esposito, Gerry Cheevers or Bernie Parent who showed up to tend the goals.

 We all had so much fun playing road hockey well into darkness without a care in the world.
 The innocence of all us kids just being kids and getting along with each other will always be my favourite cherished memory from my childhood.